 For more information, see Ensemble Model Hyperparameter Options.

 For more information, see Neural Network Model Hyperparameter Options.

 By default, the Regression Learner app performs hyperparameter tuning by using Bayesian optimization.
 The goal of Bayesian optimization, and optimization in general, is to find a point that minimizes an objective function.
 In the context of hyperparameter tuning in the app, a point is a set of hyperparameter values, and the objective function is the loss function, or the mean squared error (MSE).
 For more information on the basics of Bayesian optimization, see Bayesian Optimization Workflow.

 You can specify how the hyperparameter tuning is performed.
 For example, you can change the optimization method to grid search or limit the training time.
-On the Regression Learner tab, in the Model Type section, select Advanced > Optimizer Options.
+On the Regression Learner tab, in the Options section, click Optimizer.
 The app opens a dialog box in which you can select optimization options.